goldberl/calico-lemons/src/content/posts/4-I-pretended-to-drink-coffee-for-an-hour.md

 <span class="caption text-muted">Cats networking over coffee | AI Generated</span>

 When it comes to talking to higher-ups or networking, generally I would like to come off as a polite and approachable person.
-Thus this coffee situation ensued.
+So this coffee situation ensued.
 In this case, pretending to drink coffee was a pretty small thing, so no harm done.
-However, if I was allergic to coffee, I definitely would have said something and instead of pretending to drink.
+However, if I was allergic to coffee, I definitely would have said something instead of pretending to drink it.

 ## Final Thoughts